Diamondbacks vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has six doubles, a triple, a home run, 15 walks and 12 RBI (47 total hits).
-He has stolen one base.
+- Arraez has six doubles, a triple, a home run, 15 walks and 12 RBI (48 total hits).
+He's also stolen one base.

 Arraez Recent Games